 Treat larger water sources.

-If you have a water source you can’t dump out (like a decorative pond), use a larvicide to kill any mosquito larvae.
+Secondly, if you have a water source you can’t dump out (like a decorative pond), use a larvicide to kill any mosquito larvae.
 Remember to make sure it won’t harm fish or other animals.

 Secure water sources.

-If you have outdoor water storage containers like cisterns or rain barrels, make sure to cover them tightly.
+In addition, if you have outdoor water storage containers like cisterns or rain barrels, make sure to cover them tightly.
 The mesh should be smaller than an adult mosquito so they can’t just fly through it.

 Use an outdoor insect spray to kill adult mosquitoes.

-Remember that mosquitoes will hide in damp, humid places, such as under patio furniture or under the carport or garage.
+Furthermore, remember that mosquitoes will hide in damp, humid places, such as under patio furniture or under the carport or garage.

 Use air conditioning.

-Nothing lets mosquitoes into a house faster than leaving doors and windows opened.
+In addition, nothing lets mosquitoes into a house faster than leaving doors and windows opened.
 If you must leave doors and windows open, make sure to cover them with fine-mesh screens.

 Drain any indoor standing water.